The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Application: Symmetry breaking for a crystal in the Kohn-Sham model with large Dirac exchange

 for any $(\ell\cR)$-periodic density matrix $\gamma$.
 The first term is the kinetic energy per unit cell $\ell \WS$, interpreted in the sense of quadratic forms.
 The second term is the interaction between the $(\ell\cR)$-periodic electrons and the lattice $\cR$ of the nuclei of charge $Z=N$.
 The function $G_\cR$ is the $\Lat$-periodic Green's function, solution to the periodic Laplace equation

-In other words, $NG_\cR$ is the (screened) Coulomb potential of the infinite lattice of nuclei.
+In other words, $NG_\cR$ is the Coulomb potential of the infinite lattice of nuclei, screened by a uniform background.
 The third term in~\eqref{eq:def:EL} is the Coulomb interaction between the electrons in the Hartree approximation and it reads

 where $G_{\ell\cR}$ is defined similarly as in~\eqref{eq:periodic_Coulomb} with $\cR$ replaced by $\ell\cR$ and $\WS$ replaced by $\ell\WS$.
 Finally, the last term of~\eqref{eq:def:EL} is the Dirac or Slater term.
 This term is an approximation of the exchange-correlation energy of $\gamma$, in terms of the density $\rho_\gamma$ only.
-The parameter $c \ge 0$ usually has a fixed value given by physical considerations (for the exchange part of the energy the constant is about 0.9 without spin).
+The parameter $c \ge 0$ usually has a fixed value given by physical considerations (for the exchange part of the energy the constant is $c\simeq1.24$ without spin~\cite[Sec.~6.2]{LieSei-09}).
 Here, we change the value of $c$, and compare the resulting energies for different values of the periodicity $\ell$ of the electrons.

 The minimisation problem to be considered reads

 The existence of minimisers easily follows from the direct method of the calculus of variations, since the problem is posed on the compact set $\ell\WS$~\cite{CatBriLio-01,CanDelLew-08a}.
 An $\cR$-periodic state is of course $(\ell\cR)$-periodic and its Kohn-Sham energy is found to be equal to $\cE^{\rm KS}_{c,\ell}(\gamma)=\ell^3\cE^{\rm KS}_{c,1}(\gamma)$.
 In particular we deduce that